pkeroulas/st2110-toolkit/doc/transcoder_perf.md

 * stable with 6 CPUs instead of 4
 * command line is too long to run in tmux
 * no yadif and no audio because it made the filter graph very complicated

+## Audio only,

+The load is composed of 8 audio stream (L24/48k/2).
+The VM settings and the audio encoding parameters are the same as above.

+* Input rate: 21Mb/s
+* Output rate: 1.3Mb/s
+* CPU: 5-25%, Mem: 9%